 Cloud computing raises many issues.
 Many of them are related to Virtualization, and Service-oriented Architecture (its implementation and its deployment).
-These issues lie at both the hardware and/or software levels.
+These issues take place at both the hardware and/or software levels.

-Nevertheless, Cloud computing also raises issues related to services contractualization, services monitoring, services management, and autonomic for the Cloud.
-In this paper, we address these last issues for telecommunication services offered to customers through a Cloud.
-These issues are critical: indeed economical concerns (i.e., the establishment and the use of the pay-per-use contracts) require the ability to contractualize services (via the use of service level agreements: SLA), to monitor and manage them, to check services contracts compliance, and to manage virtualized environments.
+Cloud computing also raises issues related to services contractualization, services monitoring, services management, and autonomic for the Cloud.

+In this paper, we address these last issues for telecommunication services offered to customers through the Cloud.
+These issues are critical: indeed, economical concerns (i.e., the establishment and the use of the pay-per-use contracts) require the ability to contractualize services (via the use of service level agreements: SLA), to monitor and manage them, to check services contracts compliance, and to manage virtualized environments.

 This paper is organized as follows.
-The next section provides background about Autonomic computing and Service Level Checking.
+The next section provides background about Autonomic computing, Service Level Checking, and Service Level Agreement.
 Section 3 presents the related works.
-Section 4 outlines the autonomic approach we have followed.
-Section 5 focuses on the targeted Servery use case.
-Section 6 details our open-source solution.
+Section 4 details the autonomic approach we have followed, and the use of SLA.
+Section 5 focuses on the targeted Servery use cases (i.e., self-scale-up, and self-scale-down).
+Section 6 details the open-source solution we propose.
 Section 7 describes the implementation.
 We present the validation and the results obtained in Servery in Section 8.
-Last section concludes this paper and gives directions for future works.
+Last section concludes this paper and gives directions for future work.